menu

 Charts-Spain-1.webp

-The virtual element of post-pandemic AGMs has had an uneven adoption in the main international markets (see chart X).
+The virtual element of post-pandemic AGMs has had an uneven adoption in the main international markets (see chart below).
 While some do not allow AGMs to have any virtual component at all (mainly regarding the in-real-time online voting), others allow shareholders’ meetings to be held in a virtual-only format, as long as shareholders had previously authorized it - which is the case of Spain.

 Other markets give full powers to the board to convey AGMs under the most convenient format, without asking for shareholders’ permission.